microsoft/playwright-python/README.md

 webkit.launch(headless=False)
 ```

-If you are using an IDE, it'll suggest parameters that are available in every call.
+If you are using an IDE, it will suggest parameters that are available in every call.

 ### Evaluating functions